AlexRod34/ECE4180-RetroPie-Gaming-Console/README.md

 A ROM files are copied from read-only memory chips in famous retro catridge based games through a process known as *dumping*.
 In order to copy over our favorite games, a secure socket connection was established in order to transfer popular arcade games using SCP commands to send files from local to a remote system.
 An example of the command executed is as follows:

     scp PACMAN.SMC pi@192.168.43.227:/home/pi/RetroPie/roms/snes

+## Hardware & Subassembly

+Below is a list of the parts used for the fabrication and design of our system: